 It is not uncommon for college students to get caught up in the party scene and completely neglect their studies.
 Chronic hangovers, daily drug or alcohol use, and withdrawal symptoms will negatively impact even the brightest college student.
 It is next to impossible to manage an addiction AND a challenging class schedule.
 Eventually, students who struggle with a substance use disorder will miss class, forgo studying, and fail to complete assignments.

 2. You Notice a Change in Your Daughter’s Behavior – For the Worse

 If your daughter goes to school locally, identifying a change in behavior shouldn’t be a problem.
 You know your daughter, you know how she behaves, and you have a general idea of how she spends her time.
 However, if your daughter is away at college, this can be a bit more challenging.
 Talking to her on the phone regularly and scheduling frequent visits can make it easier for you to observe behavioral changes.

 If you notice that your daughter seems hostile, cries more than usual, shows signs of depression, or seems erratic in any way, she might be in trouble.
 An addiction to drugs or alcohol causes emotional instability, agitation, uncontrollable crying, and other obvious changes in behavior.
 If you think your daughter’s moods are unstable and she seems “out of sorts” a lot, she might be struggling with an addiction.

 3. Your Daughter Continually Asks for Money or Has Financial Problems

 If your daughter is constantly hitting you up for cash or complaining that she is always coming up short with whatever budget the two of you have worked out – beware.
-This could be a sign that your daughter is abusing drugs or alcohol.
+This could be a sign that your daughter is misusing drugs or alcohol.

 4. Your Daughter Avoids Talking to You or Coming to Visit